Women's reproductive health in the United States

-Sexual health

-The Department of Health and Human Services has developed a definition for sexual health in the United States based on the World Health Organization’s definition of sexual health.
+The Department of Health and Human Services has developed a definition for sexual health in the United States based on the World Health Organization's definition of sexual health.

-“Sexual health is a state of well-being in relation to sexuality across the life span that involves physical, emotional, mental, social and spiritual dimensions.
+"Sexual health is a state of well-being in relation to sexuality across the life span that involves physical, emotional, mental, social and spiritual dimensions.
 Sexual health is an intrinsic element of human health and is based on positive, equitable, and respectful approach to sexuality, relationships, and reproduction, that is free of coercion, fear, discrimination, stigma, shame, and violence.

 The United States government recognizes that gender is a factor which plays a significant role in sexual health.

 With this being said, there is a war on women's rights in the United States.
 It is based on politics in the United States and for candidates to be able to get votes or funding for certain area agendas.
 With this being said, one of the first pushes with making laws tighter for agendas would be the law in Louisiana.
 This allowed women who have had abortions in the past to be able to sue the doctor who did the procedure for up to ten years past the abortion date.
 The law stated that they could sue for damages not only done to the women, but also to the emotional damages of the fetus.
 This was a political move that has gotten the ball rolling for more states to put laws into place against abortions or for abortions depending on the political agenda they are pushing in each state.